Cement industry challenges

 Cement is the world’s leading construction material — but it’s also one of the key drivers of climate change, responsible for around 8% of global CO2 emissions.
-Carbon Capture and Storage is a vital technology to decarbonise cement manufacture, as up to 70% of CO2 emissions in the sector come from the chemical process of calcining calcium carbonate—which can’t be reduced with other methods.
+Carbon capture is a vital technology to decarbonise cement manufacture, as up to 70% of CO2 emissions come from the chemical process of calcining calcium carbonate—which can’t be achieved with other methods.

 Captured CO2 can be utilised to create carbon-negative green cement, transforming emitted carbon into a raw material for production.
 Cement producers can achieve up to a 7% reduction in cementitious content, resulting in signiﬁcant cost savings.

 Variations in flue gas quality and NOx and SOx components can impact the stability of solvents.
-Carbon Clean’s experience and high-quality technology enable us to treat and condition flue gases of varying qualities to produce even food-grade CO2.
+Our experience and high-quality technology enable us to treat and condition flue gases of varying qualities to produce even food-grade CO2.